stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 Clarity value.
 The type that `from-consensus-buff` tries to deserialize into is provided by `type-signature`.
 If it fails to deserialize the `buff` argument to this type, the method returns `none`.
+Note that the given `buff` argument cannot represent more than 1 MB of data.

 **Rationale:** This method is used to facilitate interactions with off-chain services, and to implement "transaction-less transactions.""
 The ability to